 General.
 The proceeds of each Series of Bonds will be applied, together with certain other available funds, to refund certain outstanding bonds issued by the Former Agency, the proceeds of which were used by the Former Agency to finance or refinance its redevelopment activities.
-The proceeds of each Series of Bonds will also be used to pay costs associated with the issuance of the Bonds and may be used to purchase a Reserve Surety for deposit in the Reserve Account to satisfy the Reserve Requirement for the Bonds and insurance to guarantee payment of principal and interest on the Bonds.
+The proceeds of each Series of Bonds will also be used to pay costs associated with the issuance of the Bonds and to purchase the 2015 Reserve Policy for deposit in the Reserve Account to satisfy the Reserve Requirement for the Bonds and the 2015 Insurance Policy to guarantee payment of principal and interest on the Bonds.